FP22FD/online-shop-CA/README.md

-# Online Shop CA | React & Tailwind
+# Online Shop CA | React, TypeScript & Tailwind

 <!-- A simple overview of use/purpose. -->